CCurl/S2/README.md

 (     (f--)       IF: if (f != 0), continue into '()', else jump to next ')'
 [     (F T--)     FOR: start a FOR/NEXT loop.
-]     (--)        NEXT: increment index (I) and restart loop if (rI <= T) xI    (--n)       n: the index of the current FOR loop iterator xF    (--)        eXit FOR loop: unwind FOR loop stack, jump to next ']' {     (f--f)      BEGIN: if (f == 0) jump to matching '}' }     (f--f?)
+]     (--)        NEXT: increment index (I) and restart loop if (rI <= T) n     (--n)       n: the index of the current FOR loop iterator xF    (--)        eXit FOR loop: unwind FOR loop stack, jump to next ']' {     (f--f)      BEGIN: if (f == 0) jump to matching '}' }     (f--f?)
 WHILE: if (f != 0) jump to matching '{', else drop f and continue